Environmental sustainability at ESO

 ESO’s status as the world’s most productive observatory positions it as a responsible leader in the astronomy community’s response to climate change.
 To that end, ESO is always reviewing and increasing its actions towards improving sustainability and preserving the heritage of our planet for future generations.

-In 2022, ESO committed to recruiting a Sustainability Officer to support environmental projects and coordinate responses and strategies across the organisation.
+ESO recently recruited a Sustainability and Diversity Officer to support environmental projects and coordinate responses and strategies across the organisation, who started in 2023.
 ESO is actively committed to reducing CO2 emissions, using renewable fuel where possible, reducing pollution, saving water, and preserving the legacy of our night skies.

 ESO’s current and planned environmental sustainability actions represent a starting point.
 ESO is committed to regularly analysing its sources of emissions and to continue to take steps to reduce its carbon footprint,” says Claudia Burger, ESO’s Director of Administration and Chair of ESO's Environment Committee.